 \subsubsection{\textbf{Comparisons}}

 To the best of our knowledge, no existing fuzzers target the full program environment.
 In the realm of fuzzing network protocols, \aflnet is the first network fuzzer, and also recommended by \aflplus for fuzzing network services. \nyxnet enhances the fuzzing throughput of \aflnet by introducing innovative hypervisor-based snapshots.
-Therefore, in the subjects of network protocols, we consider both \aflnet and \nyxnet as baselines for comparison.
-For GUI applications in Linux with user interactions, \aflplus and \aflplus-based fuzzers are not able to fuzz them \cite{aflplusplus}.
+Unfortunately, we cannot compare with \aflplus since it does not work on many of the network protocols.
+As shown in the paper of \nyxnet \cite{nyx-net}, \aflplus only works on 5 of the \profuzzbench subjects.
+Furthermore, for these 5 subjects, \aflplus performs significantly worse than both \aflnet and \nyxnet.
+Therefore, for network protocol subjects, we use \aflnet and \nyxnet as baselines for comparison. \aflplus and \aflplus-based fuzzers are also not able to fuzz GUI applications in Linux with user interactions \cite{aflplusplus}.
 Recent work~\cite{winnie} uses {\em test harness} generation to enable GUI fuzzing, but only for Windows applications.
-Thus, there is no available fuzzer to compare against GUI applications under Linux.
+As such, there is no available fuzzer to compare against GUI applications under Linux.